Patribots4738/ScoutingWebsite/README.md

 Once you have made sure that the settings are correct, press __Deploy__.

-We are going to also need to know the url of our app script, to do this click on __Deploy >> Manage deployments__ and copy the url of your Web app and save it somewhere for future reference.
+You are going to also need to know the url of our app script, to do this click on __Deploy >> Manage deployments__ and copy the url of your Web app and save it somewhere for future reference.

-__IMPORTANT:__ Foe each peice of data that you want to record, name the Title of that data to row 1 of each column in the spreadsheet.
+__IMPORTANT:__ For each peice of data that you want to record, name the Title of that data to row 1 of each column in the spreadsheet.

 ### Local